 - This is a great time to hone your skiing skills.
 French ski resorts offer great discounts during the festive season.

-- Christmas decorations in France, are truly breathtaking.
+- French Christmas decorations are truly breathtaking.
 But, there are plenty of other events, festivals, and France Christmas activities to celebrate winter, even before it is really Christmas.
 Fête des Lumières in Lyon, and Nord-Pas-de-Calais deserve a special mention.

 Frequently Asked Questions About Best Places To Spend Christmas In France